MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 ```

-Even though there was a global variable of `myGlobalVariableRG` specified for resource group, with local context turned on, the new storage account was created with `myLocalContextRG`.
+Even with a global variable set for resource group with a value of `myGlobalVariableRG`, with local context turned on, the new storage account was created with `myLocalContextRG`.

 ```output
   },